Our Master Plan

 Myths vs. Facts

-- Myth: Head-Royce has already studied how the Master Plan will affect neighborhood residents and the environment and is withholding technical analysis from the neighbors.
+- Myth: Head-Royce has already studied how the South Campus Plan will affect neighborhood residents and the environment and is withholding technical analysis from the neighbors.

 - Myth: Head-Royce is out of compliance with fire-safety regulations.